M17-Project/M17_spec/docs/data_link_layer.rst

 As M17’s native bit order is most significant bit first, neither the input nor the output of the CRC algorithm gets reflected.

-The input to the CRC algorithm consists of DST, SRC (each 48 bits), 16 bits of TYPE field and 128 bits NONCE, and then depending on whether the CRC is being computed or verified either 16 zero bits or the received CRC.
+The input to the CRC algorithm consists of DST, SRC (each 48 bits), 16 bits of TYPE field and 112 bits META, and then depending on whether the CRC is being computed or verified either 16 zero bits or the received CRC.

 The test vectors in Table 6 are calculated by feeding the given